1922–23 Philadelphia Sphas season

-The 1922–23 season was the first season played by the Sphas in the Philadelphia League, and the only season played by the team in the Manufacturer's League.
-In the Manufacturer's League, made up of teams from local industry, the Sphas were known as Philadelphia Passon, Gottlieb, Black because they competed on behalf of the owners' sporting goods store.
-The team was known as the Sphas in the Philadelphia League.
-Game-by-game records not available for this season.
+The 1922–23 season was the first season played by the Philadelphia Sphas in the Philadelphia League (sixth overall season for the team), and the only season played by the team while in the Manufacturer's League.
+In the Manufacturer's League, the league was made up of teams from local industries, though the Sphas were known as Philadelphia Passon, Gottlieb, Black (which were the three respective team founders' last names (all of whom would play with the original Sphas franchise) in Harry Passon, Eddie Gottlieb, and Edwin "Hughie" Black for the P.B.G.
+Sporting Goods store) because they were competing on behalf of the owners' sporting goods store.
+While playing in the Philadelphia League, though, the team was known as the Sphas properly.
+Game-by-game records are (currently) not available for this season and are therefore likely lost to time in the process.
+Furthermore, coverage for the Manufacturer's League that the "Passon, Gottlieb, Black" team competed in would not be covered properly by most sports outlets, though the Philadelphia League that the Sphas themselves competed in would interestingly be covered by some outlets as a major basketball league, over that of even the original Pennsylvania State Basketball League at the time.